On trees and shrubs, the most common powdery mildew fungi include Erysiphe, Phyllactinia and Podosphaera.

-Many woody plants are susceptible to infection by powdery mildew fungi.
-Common woody hosts include birch (Betula), dogwood (Cornus), lilac (Syringa), maple (Acer), oak (Quercus), rose (Rosa), and sycamore (Platanus).
-Some species of powdery mildew infect only closely related host plants, while others infect many different plants.
-For example, Sphaerotheca pannosa infects only rose and peach, while Phyllactinia guttata grows on a number of host plants.
+Numerous woody plants are susceptible to infection by powdery mildew fungi.
+Common hosts in the landscape include lilac (Syringa), oak (Quercus), rose (Rosa), sycamore/planetree (Platanus), ninebark (Physocarpus), birch (Betula) and dogwood (Cornus).
+Some powdery mildew fungi are very host-specific, while others infect many different plants.

-Powdery mildew survives the winter within buds and within resistant fungal structures.
-When temperatures moderate in the spring the fruiting structures release spores that blow and splash through the air onto nearby leaves and green shoots.
-In addition, powdery mildew fungi that spent the winter within buds resume growth into newly developing leaves shoots, flower parts, and foliage.
-Powdery mildew disfigures, stunts, and grows over the surface of plant parts that develop from infected buds.
-Powdery mildew fungi produce repeating spore cycles on the plant surfaces throughout the growing season.
-These fruiting structures release spores into the air and spread the disease to close by vulnerable parts of plants.
-Humid conditions, overcrowding and excessive shading keeps plants cool and damp promotes extensive powdery mildew outbreaks.
-Many, but not all, powdery mildew fungi begin to form numerous cold resistant fungal structures in the late summer on infected leaves.
-Other powdery mildew fungi survive the winter by infecting primordial leaves, shoots, or flower parts within buds.
+Powdery mildew fungi overwinter within buds and within resistant fungal structures.
+When temperatures moderate in the spring, the fruiting structures release spores that blow and splash onto nearby leaves and green shoots.
+In addition, powdery mildew fungi that spent the winter within buds resume growth into newly developing shoots, flower parts and foliage.
+Powdery mildew fungi will continue to sporulate on infected plant surfaces and spread throughout the growing season, as long as environmental conditions are favorable.
+High relative humidity, overcrowding and excessive shade promotes powdery mildew outbreaks.

-Usually, the damage caused by powdery mildew is of minor consequence to healthy plants and does not warrant chemical control if unsightliness is not a critical concern.
-Furthermore, limiting powdery mildews by chemical applications alone is seldom successful.
-Proper cultural practices are important to manage the disease effectively.
-Where powdery mildew is a regular problem grow resistant cultivars and species of plants.
-When the fungus over winters on fallen leaves, collect and dispose of these leaves to reduce inoculum available to start infections next spring.
-Likewise, where powdery mildew survives winter in infected buds, remove and dispose of diseased twigs and branches.
-This practice is particularly important on plants such as rose and crabapple.
-Prune plants and space them well to promote good air circulation and sunlight penetration.
+Typically, powdery mildew diseases are of minor consequence to otherwise healthy plants and do not warrant intervention.
+Furthermore, limiting powdery mildews by chemical application alone is seldom successful.
+Proper cultural practices are important for effective management.
+Where powdery mildew infections are a regular occurrence, disease-resistant species and cultivars should be selected for planting.
+Collect and remove discarded leaves to reduce inoculum available to start infections the following spring.
+When powdery mildew fungi overwinter in buds, remove and dispose of diseased twigs and branches.
+This practice is particularly important on plants such as rose and ninebark.
+Prune plants and space them well to promote good air circulation and sun exposure.
 Where appearance is critical or unacceptable damage is occurring, chemical treatment along with suitable cultural practices achieves satisfactory control.
-Chemical spray programs are most effective when begun just as symptoms of powdery mildew begin to show.
+Chemical spray programs are most effective when symptoms of powdery mildew first appear.